heusalagroup/fi.hg.core/README.md

 methods will be created even if you don't declare them in your interface. *Declaring is only necessary for TypeScript to they exist in your interface.*

-Then use it in your code:
+Then use it in your controller like this:

 ```typescript
 import {User} from "./model/User";